 Trafficking

 Case Study: Anna* had been trafficked into the sex trade in Florida at the age of 11, and was pregnant by age 13.
-After having her baby, she migrated to North Carolina.
+After having her baby, she moved to North Carolina.
 In North Carolina, her baby began to be sick; he had skin issues as a result of Anna’s chlamydia.
 The presence of an STI and a pregnancy at such a young age are both indicators of trafficking, but Anna’s case was not exposed as an incidence of trafficking, until her local health clinic spent time cultivating the relationship with Anna and providing a safe place for conversation.
 It took about a year for the health clinic to determine that she was the victim of trafficking.

-What You Can Do for Migrant Women
+What You Can Do for Women

 What You Can Do

-We can lessen health disparities and strengthen access to care for migrant women through advocacy and clinical systems change.
+We can lessen health disparities and strengthen access to care for women through advocacy and clinical systems change.

 Raise your voice.
 Clinicians are at the front lines of care.
 We are the most effective advocates for change within the clinician community and as a bridge between health providers and your communities.